Taveszfito/PS5CTBRO/README.md

 An experimental Android app for testing and interacting with the PlayStation DualSense controller.

-This project started as a simple experiment to see how much of the DualSense can actually be used on Android — even without official support.
+Originally started as a simple experiment to explore how much of the DualSense could be used on Android — even without official support — and evolved into a broader controller testing and experimentation tool.

-Over time, it evolved into a full testing tool covering most controller features including audio, triggers, haptics, motion sensors, and more.

 ---

 ## ✨ Features

 ### 🎮 Input & Interaction
-- Full input test (buttons, sticks, triggers)
+- Full input test (USB / Bluetooth)
-- Touchpad input with visual feedback
+- Touchpad input with visual feedback (USB / Bluetooth)
-- Bluetooth support for basic testing (input + vibration)

 ### 🎯 Adaptive Triggers
-- Precise resistance and vibration control
+- Precise resistance and vibration control (USB)
-- Improved accuracy and consistency (v2.0)

-### 🔊 Audio (Controller Speaker)
+### 🔊 Audio
-- Live system audio routed to the controller
+- Live system audio routed to the controller (USB)
-- Custom audio pipeline (not natively supported on Android)
+- Custom audio pipeline and routing (USB)
-- Controller-only playback (phone speaker muted)
+- Controller speaker playback (USB)

-### 🎚 Volume Control
+- Audio routing to the controller headphone jack (USB)
-- Dedicated in-app volume slider
+- Dedicated controller volume control (USB)
-- Integrated into Android volume panel
+- Integrated Android volume panel support (USB)
-- Independent from system media volume

 ### 📳 Haptics / Vibration
-- Standalone vibration testing
+- Standalone vibration testing (USB / Bluetooth)
-- Audio-reactive vibration support
+- Audio-reactive vibration (USB)

 ### 🌈 LED Control
-- Light bar + player LEDs control
+- Light bar and player LED control (USB)
-- Audio-reactive “Disco Mode”
+- Audio-reactive “Disco Mode” (USB)

 ### 🌀 Motion Sensors
-- Real-time gyroscope test
+- Real-time gyroscope testing (USB)
-- Live motion visualization
+- Live motion visualization (USB)

 ### ℹ️ Controller Info
-- Dedicated controller information screen
+- Dedicated controller information screen (USB)
-- Displays available controller-related data
+- Displays available controller data (USB)

 ---

-## ⚙️ Audio System

-The app uses a custom audio routing approach:

-- System audio is captured internally
-- Media volume is muted to avoid playback on the phone speaker
-- Audio is streamed directly to the controller speaker
-- A dedicated in-app volume slider controls playback

-This enables controller-only audio playback, even though Android does not support the DualSense as a native audio output device.

----

-## 🔌 Connection Modes
+## 🔌 Connection Support

-### USB (Recommended)
+### USB
-- Full feature support
-- Required for:
-  - Audio streaming
-  - Adaptive triggers
-  - LED control
-  - Gyroscope test
+Recommended for full functionality.

 ### Bluetooth
-- Limited support
-- Available features:
-  - Input test
-  - Vibration test
+Limited by Android's public controller APIs.
+Basic input, touchpad and vibration testing remain available.

 ---

-## ⚠️ Notes
+## ⚠️ Experimental Status

-Most features are not officially supported on Android.

-The app relies on custom communication and workaround solutions.
+Most features are not officially supported on Android and rely on custom communication and workaround methods.

 Because of this:

 - behavior may vary between devices
-- latency or glitches can occur
+- latency or glitches may occur
-- some features may not work on all Android versions
+- some features may not work on every Android version
 - controller firmware differences can affect behavior

+Instability and inconsistencies should be expected.

 ---

-## 🧪 Status

-Experimental.

-This project pushes hardware beyond typical Android support limits, so instability and inconsistencies are expected.

----

 ## 💬 Feedback

-Any feedback is welcome.
+Feedback and bug reports are always welcome.

-If something doesn’t work as expected or behaves strangely, feel free to open an issue or share your experience.
+If something behaves unexpectedly or does not work properly, feel free to open an issue or share your experience.

 ---

 ## 📌 Why this exists

-There are very few tools that explore the full capabilities of the DualSense on Android.

-This app exists to:
-- experiment with low-level controller features
-- understand hardware behavior
-- push beyond official limitations
-- provide a usable testing environment for developers and enthusiasts
+This project explores DualSense capabilities on Android beyond official support limitations and provides a practical testing environment for developers and enthusiasts.